Hotel Excelsior

-Hotel Excelsior occupied number 112/113, Königgrätzer Straße (today's Stresemannstrasse) on Askanischer Platz in the Berlin district of Kreuzberg.
-It was once one of the largest and most luxurious hotels in Europe but its destruction during World War II resigned it to the German capital's list of lost historical landmarks.
+Hotel Excelsior was a hotel in Berlin, Germany.
+It occupied number 112/113, Königgrätzer Straße (today's Stresemannstrasse) on Askanischer Platz in the Berlin district of Kreuzberg.
+It was one of the largest and most luxurious hotels in Europe, until its destruction during World War II.

 Early years

 Otto Rehnig, the architect responsible for the similarly fated Hotel Esplanade Berlin, was commissioned to design a hotel to accommodate the floods of passengers arriving at the Anhalter Bahnhof across the street.
 When the Excelsior first opened on the 2nd of April 1908 after over two years of construction work it accommodated a modest 200 rooms, but when an additional section was built on Anhalter Strasse 6 in 1912/13 the hotel almost doubled in size.

 The untimely re-opening of the hotel on the eve of World War I meant that the building spent its early existence relatively empty.
 As the war progressed, the hotel's fortunes dwindled.
 In 1903, Curt Elschner took out a lease on the Hotel Metropol in Erfurt, before taking over the Hotel Esplanade in Hamburg and then a number of other hotels and restaurants across Germany.
-After his war service, Elschner spent a short time in 1919 working as an advisor and front man to the politician and industrialist Hugo Stinnes, when the latter was elected to parliament in Berlin, before Elschner finally took the reins of the Excelsior.
+After his war service, Elschner spent a short time in 1919 working as an advisor and front man to the politician and industrialist Hugo Stinnes, when the latter was elected to parliament in Berlin before Elschner finally took the reins of the Excelsior.

 Excelsior expansion in the golden twenties

 Under Elschner's management, the 1920s witnessed the Excelsior transformed into a 7500 m2 hotel complex.

 Using contemporary deluxe US hotels as inspiration, Elschner installed new power and water systems and gas heating, and the coal-powered bakery and kitchens were introduced to electricity.
 Between 1925 and 1926, the hotel's guest capacity was expanded under the guidance of architects Heidenreich und Michel.
 In 1927-28, under the direction of architect Johann Emil Schaudt (1871–1957), an 1800 m² area of the hotel cellars was transformed into a spa.

 In 1929, an underpass connecting the hotel with the Anhalter Bahnhof across the street was constructed.
 The 80-metre long, 3-metre wide and 3-metre high 1.2 million Reichsmark construction, is believed to have been the largest of its type in the world.
 The tunnel meant that the hotel's guests could travel from their train compartment to their hotel bedroom and back again without ever having to step out into the Askanischen Platz and outside weather.
 There was also an official railway ticket booth built in the hotel.

 When the renovations were completed, the Hotel Excelsior accommodated 600 rooms, 750 beds, 250 bathrooms, 9 restaurants, and a library.
 It also provided guests with 200 daily newspapers from around the world.
-The interior decoration included marble covered walls and adornment by the Berlin-born artist Carl Langhammer (1868–1956).
+The interior decoration included marble-covered walls and adornment by the Berlin-born artist Carl Langhammer (1868–1956).